Confrontation

 Genesis 12:18-20, Jasher 15:29-30, Jubilees 13:15

-And in the morning, Pharaoh called Abram and said, “What is this that you have done to me causing this heavy plague upon me and my household?
-Why did you not tell me that she was your wife?
-Why did you say, ‘She is my sister?’ so I might have taken her to me to wife?
-Now therefore here is your wife.
-Take her and go from our land unless we all die on her account.”
+In the morning, Pharaoh summoned Abram and said, “What have you done to me, bringing this terrible plague on me and my household?
+Why didn’t you tell me she was your wife?
+Why did you say she was your sister?
+I might have taken her as my wife!
+Now, here is your wife—take her and leave our land, or we’ll all die because of her.”

 Resolution